 Romania has been a gambling-friendly nation since freeing itself of communist rule in 1989.
 Both land-based and online gambling are legal in the country although questions remain regarding the licensing of internet casinos.
 There may be restrictions against playing at offline providers but to date, those restrictions have not been enforced.

-I recommend these betting websites because they hold active Romanian gambling licenses.
-You can see proof of this by visiting the official list of approved sites in Romania here.
+I recommend these Romanian betting sites because they hold active gambling licenses in the country.
+You can see proof of this by visiting the official list of approved betting sites in Romania here.
 Licensed operators have been cleared by gaming authorities and can be considered completely safe.